seanieboi/assignment2/README.md

 ###UI Design.

-Homepage view uses gameListCtrl controller, route is /homepage:
+Homepage view uses MainControllerCtrl controller, route is /:
 ![][image4]

 <br>

-About page uses aboutCtrl, route is /route:
+About page uses AboutComponent, I didn't bother creating a controller as there is only static content route is /about:
 ![][image5]

 <br>

-Games page uses allGamesCtrl controller, route is /games:
+Games page uses GamesControllerCtrl controller, route is /games:
 ![][image6]

 <br>

-Game details page uses unique id from games page, the controller is gameDetailsCtrl, route is /games/gamesId:
+Game details page uses unique id from games page, the controller is gameDetailsCtrl, route is /gameDetail/games_Id:
 ![][image7]

 <br>

-Reviews page uses unique id from game details page, the controller is gameReviewCtrl, route is /games/gameId/reviewsgamesId:
+Reviews page uses unique id from game details page, the controller is gameReviewCtrl, route is /gameDetail/game_Id/reviews
 ![][image8]

 <br>

-Contact us page uses contactUsCtrl, the route is /contact:
+Contact us page uses ContactControllerCtrl, the route is /contact:
 ![][image9]

 ###Routing.